alpacon

 }

-As you can see in the example, shell, line, and server are mandatory fields. data and scheduled_at are optional.
+As shown in the example, shell, line, and server are required. data and scheduled_at fields are optional.

 • shell: system for system shell commands, osquery for osquery commands, internal for alpamon's internal commands.